 Check if Siri is turned on

-If you’re trying to control Apple CarPlay using your voice and it isn’t responding, this might be because your Siri voice assistant is disabled on your iOS 16 device.
+If you’re trying to control Apple CarPlay using your voice and it isn’t responding, this might be because your Siri voice assistant is disabled on your iPhone.

-On your iOS 16 device: Head over to Settings > Siri & Search.
+On your iPhone: Head over to Settings > Siri & Search.
 Ensure that these options are enabled:

 - Press Home for Siri or Press Side Button for Siri.